amaciuc/hassio-addons/README.md

 This repository contains custom addons for Home Assistant.

 ## Addons
-- ClamAV: An antivirus service for Home Assistant.
+- `ClamAV`: An antivirus service for Home Assistant.
+- `redis-stack`: It contains both Redis Stack server and RedisInsight.
+This container is best for local development because you can use RedisInsight to visualize your data.